dmarks2/liferay-plugin-intellij/documentation/updates.md

   * Check for matching liferay versions key inside `liferay-plugin-package.properties`
 * XML files
   * Checks for matching DTD or Schema versions based on the used liferay version
+* Maven Dependencies
+  * Checks if `service-builder` and `rest-builder` plugins match the used liferay version
+  * Checks if `portal-web` dependency matches the used liferay version

 *Checking for removals or deprecations works for Liferay 7.0 to Liferay 7.4*